yash037/Knowtify/README.md

-# NotifyPanel
+# Knowtify

-NotifyPanel is a web app tailored for college environments, enabling college staff, seniors, and batch-mates to post notifications and posts for various activities.
+Knowtify is a web app tailored for college environments, enabling college staff, seniors, and batch-mates to post notifications and posts for various activities.
 The platform includes a low latency chat facility, upvoting system for posts, and a discussion section under each user post.

 ## Features
 - **Notification/Posts**: College staff, seniors, and batch-mates can post notifications or posts for various activities.